NeoktaLabs/ppopgi-project/docs/06-security-model.md

 - The caller must send enough native token to cover this fee.

 ### Fee handling guarantees
-- Overpayment is refunded automatically.
+- Overpayment is refunded automatically **when possible**.
-- If an automatic refund fails, the amount becomes withdrawable.
+- If an automatic refund fails, the amount becomes withdrawable by the caller.
 - If the raffle cancels due to insufficient ticket sales, any entropy fee sent is returned or becomes withdrawable.

+No entropy fee is ever retained silently by the protocol.

 ---